CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-24-python4_fileIO.md

     for line in contents_list:
         print line

 # To go line by line, you could also use a simple for loop.
-This avoids saving the whole file as a list.
+This avoids saving the whole file.
 with open("file.txt", "r") as f:
     for line in f:
         print line